 What to wear in Paris in winter

-A winter jacket: By far the most important thing you’ll need to pack when visiting Paris, a winter jacket is an absolute essential on any packing list.
+By far the most important thing you’ll need to pack when visiting Paris, a winter jacket is an absolute essential on any packing list.
 I personally have a North Face jacket.
 Although it is a little on the pricier side of things, I’ve had mine for years and am sure it will last for years to come!
+If you’re looking for a comfortable vegan alternative, then check out this jacket.

 Which month of winter should I visit Paris in?